 Driving cultural change starts with people with different experiences making decisions that impact a broader audience.
 Communities that have been historically marginalized, by both lawful and unlawful discrimination, are voices we need in government.

-We hope more join us in this journey.
-Currently, TTS is hiring a number of positions for Designers—UX, Service, Content Strategy, and/or Product, and the U.S. Digital Corps will be opening applications in October.
+We hope more join us on this journey.
+Currently, TTS is hiring a number of positions for Designers—UX, Service, Content Strategy, and/or Product, and the U.S. Digital Corps opens applications each October.
 We are also opening a role specifically for bilingual (Spanish & English) UX Designers and Content Strategists to help improve services for the Spanish-speaking public.

 Check out open positions or register for an info session to ask questions and learn more on the Join TTS page.
 If you would like to be notified when an application is open, please join our mailing list at: join.tts.gsa.gov/newsletter. ↩